Statistics

 We've published ranges rather than point estimates wherever possible.
 If you see a benchmark that applies to your situation, treat it as a starting hypothesis — not a forecast.
 Benchmarks vary significantly by market, firm size, and service mix.

 This page is updated when we observe material shifts in the data.
 The current version reflects conditions as of early 2026.
-Crypto & Blockchain Companies search behavior can shift meaningfully within a single quarter during bull or bear market transitions, so always cross-reference with current tool data before making budget or strategy decisions.
+Crypto search behavior can shift meaningfully within a single quarter during bull or bear market transitions, so always cross-reference with current tool data before making budget or strategy decisions.

-Keyword Difficulty Benchmarks in the Crypto & Blockchain Companies Vertical
+Keyword Difficulty Benchmarks in the Crypto Vertical

 Using Ahrefs and Semrush keyword difficulty scores as a proxy (with the caveat that these are estimates, not ground truth), the competitive landscape generally breaks down as follows: